Dan J. Harkey

 I am using the activities of a mortgage loan broker as an example.
 However, we can apply this principle to any other business activity where time is a precious resource and achieve the same result.

 Approach every new business transaction expecting to handle issues, solve problems, close loans, and earn fees.
-By proactively working to remove delays, setbacks, excuses, barriers, and misrepresentations, we not only manage the loan process but also empower ourselves and take control of our professional journey.
+By proactively removing delays, setbacks, excuses, barriers, and misrepresentations, we not only manage the loan process but also empower ourselves and take control of our professional journey.

 Time is precious and not recoverable: